Seraksab/cryptocom_scripts/README.md

 ![GitHub](https://img.shields.io/github/license/Seraksab/cryptocom_scripts)

-This repo contains various scripts for the [Crypto.com](https://crypto.com) exchange that i threw together because at the time there was no official way or function to accomplish these tasks.
+This repo contains various scripts for the Crypto.com exchange that i threw together because at the time there was no official way or function to accomplish these tasks.

-If you newly sign up to [Crypto.com](https://crypto.com) consider using my referral code [x3f6fr8jus](https://platinum.crypto.com/r/x3f6fr8jus) and we both get $50 USD.

 ## Configuration